PRECESSION 2.1: black-hole binary spin precession on eccentric orbits: Introduction

+The detection of gravitational waves (GWs) emitted during the final orbits of black hole (BH) binaries enables precise measurements of the properties of these systems~\cite{2025ApJ...995L..18A}.
+Some parameters, such as the BH masses and spin magnitudes, remain constant throughout the binary’s evolution.
+Others, such as spin orientations and orbital eccentricity, evolve significantly over time~\cite{1964PhRv..136.1224P,1994PhRvD..49.6274A}.
+As a result, their values at the time of GW detection generally differ from those at BH formation.
+While the former class of parameters provides some insight into the origin of BH binaries, it is often the latter that carries the most discriminating information about the formation channels of these systems~\cite{2018PhRvD..98h4036G,2021ApJ...921L..43Z}.
+Connecting measured quantities to their values at formation \cite{2021ApJ...921L..43Z,2022PhRvD.105b4076M}, or, conversely, to evolve the predictions of population synthesis codes~\cite{2024PhRvD.110f3012F,2022MNRAS.516.2252O,2024PhRvD.110d3023K,2020ApJS..247...48K} to the regime probed by GW detectors, is essential to gain insight into the formation channels of BH binaries.
+This requires tracking the evolution of the angular momenta vectors as binaries evolve on (potentially eccentric) orbits~\cite{2015PhRvD..92f4016G,2023PhRvD.108b4042G,2023PhRvD.108l4055F}.
 A multi-timescale treatment of BH-binary dynamics forms the foundation of the formalism presented in Ref.~\cite{2015PhRvD..92f4016G,2023PhRvD.108b4042G} and implemented in the numerical code {\sc precession}~\cite{2016PhRvD..93l4066G}.
 While originally designed to handle spinning BH binaries on quasi-circular orbits, we have recently extended {\sc precession} to the more general case of eccentric binaries.
 The formalism underlying this extension has already been published in Ref.\cite{2023PhRvD.108l4055F}.
 In this short contribution to the proceedings of the 2025 GR+Amaldi conference, we summarize the new features of the {\sc precession} code, which can now seamlessly perform post-Newtonian (PN) evolutions of spinning, eccentric BH binaries.
 Our modifications fall into two main categories: those implementing the transformations required to extend the circular formalism to eccentric binaries (Sec.~\ref{s1}), and those that have no circular counterpart and are unique to the eccentric case (Sec.~\ref{s2}).
 This extension to eccentric binaries constitutes version 2.1 of {\sc precession}.
 The code is publicly available at \href{https://github.com/dgerosa/precession}{github.com/dgerosa/precession}, where users can also find detailed documentation and example tutorials.